A History of the Azores

 New York, to light the wick for the flame

-as I search on Tulip Street for mirror neurons,
+as I search Tulip Street for mirror neurons,

-for Allen Ginsberg as he sings of Orc’s nine
+for Allen Ginsberg as he sings Orc’s nine

-angels fall, city on city, he says, so we like
+bats fall, city on city, he says, so we, like

-near a jungle gym at Tompkins Park, where
+near a jungle gym at Tompkins Park, as

 my toddler screams Higher!
 Higher!
 Higher!

-letter D will run across the surface of a page,
+the letter D will run to a surface of a page,

 My Dad’s ghost lies among black smokers,